apung/flask-structurized/docs/Flash-User-starter-app_README.md

-# flask-structurized
+# Flask-User starter app

-This code base serves as a great starting point to write your next Flask application.
+This code base serves as a great starting point to write your next Flask application
+(With or without Flask-User)

 ## Developer benefits
 * Tested on Python 2.7, 3.3, and 3.4